Mercury Eight: Custom car legacy

 Within its era and beyond, the third-generation Mercury Eight was popular with customizers.
 In 1949, Sam Barris built the first lead sled from a 1949 Mercury Eight; the Eight became the definitive "lead sled", much as the Ford V-8 (as the "deuce") was becoming the definitive hot rod.
 The Eights were among the first models to receive an aftermarket OHV engine swap, since Oldsmobile and Cadillac developed the first high-compression OHV V8 engines in 1949, whereas Ford was still using a sidevalve engine.

 Sam and George Barris also used the 1949 body style to build "the most famous custom car ever", the Hirohata Merc, for customer Bob Hirohata in 1953.
 Setting a style and an attitude, it had a "momentous effect" on custom car builders, appeared in several magazines at the time, and reappeared numerous times since, earning an honorable mention on Rod & Custom's "Twenty Best of All Time" list in 1991.

 The Eight remains a very popular subject for car modellers.
-In 1990, Mattel Hot Wheels created a model of 1949 Mercury with a chopped top.
-It is called Purple Passion.
+In 1990, Hot Wheels created the Purple Passion, a model based on the 1949 Mercury with a chopped top.
 Fiberglass replicas of the Eight, inspired by Sam Barris's car, are still in production and are popular with custom and rod enthusiasts.